 - Ninja Log: Max leaves a knitted effigy of himself behind during his first escape attempt.
 He leaves dummies of all three of them when he tries to escape again with Nikki and Neil.

 - Negative Continuity: Played with.
 On one hand, the status quo generally returns by the next episode.
-On the other hand, the show has its fair share of Call Backs, Call Forwards, and Continuity Nods, and some things do carry over (for example, Jermy is shown to be part of the Wood Scouts after he's taken by them, and after Tabii gets herself stabbed in the eye, she's wearing an eyepatch).
+On the other hand, the show has its fair share of Call Backs, Call Forwards, and Continuity Nods, and some things do carry over (for example, Jermy is shown to be part of the Wood Scouts after he's taken by them, and Tabii is wearing an eyepatch after getting herself stabbed in the eye).

 - Noodle Incident: David's dialog with the sheriff at the end of the first episode indicates that visiting the camp is a regular event.